survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Enabling Source Maps

 Webpack provides two ways to enable source maps.
 There's a `devtool` shortcut field.
 You can also find two plugins that give more options to tweak.
 The plugins are be discussed briefly at the end of this chapter.
+Beyond webpack, you also have to enable support for source maps at the browsers you are using for development.

+### Enabling Source Maps in Webpack

 To get started, you can wrap the core idea within a configuration part.
 You can convert this to use the plugins later if you want: